Rhode Island School of Design Museum: Ancient art

-The department of Ancient Art includes bronze figural sculpture and vessels, an exceptional collection of Greek coins (that grew out of the collection donated by Henry A. Greene), stone sculpture, Greek vases, paintings, and mosaics, a fine collection of Roman jewelry and glass, and teaching examples of terracottas.
-A number of objects represent the most outstanding examples in their categories.
+The department of Ancient Art includes bronze figural sculpture and vessels, a notable collection of Greek coins (grown out of the collection donated by Henry A. Greene), stone sculpture, Greek vases, paintings, and mosaics, a fine collection of Roman jewelry and glass, and teaching examples of terracottas.
+A number of objects are excellent examples in their categories.
 Among these virtually unique works of art are an Etruscan bronze situla (pail), a fifth-century BCE Greek female head in marble, and a rare Hellenistic bronze Aphrodite.
 Among the Greek vases are works by some of the major Attic painters, including Nikosthenes; the Brygos Painter; the Providence Painter; and the Pan, Lewis, and Reed Painters.

 The cornerstone of the museum's Egyptian collection is the Ptolemaic period coffin and mummy of the priest Nesmin.
 Among other highlights of the Egyptian collection are a rare New Kingdom ceramic paint box, a relief fragment from the temple complex at Karnak, and a first-class collection of faience.

 Asian art

 The RISD Museum's Asian Art collection contains ceramics, costume, prints, painting, sculpture, and textiles.
 One of the highlights of the collection is the peerless group of more than 700 19th-century Japanese prints which were collected by Abby Aldrich Rockefeller, considered among the finest assemblages of such work held outside Japan.
 The Japanese prints are shown, in rotation, in a gallery dedicated to their exhibition.
 A major attraction is the important 12th-century wooden Buddha Dainich Nyorai, the largest (over 9 ft tall) historic Japanese wooden sculpture in the United States.
 The Buddha is on permanent exhibition in its own gallery.

 The Japanese textiles are the core and glory of the Asian textile collection.
 The kesa, or Buddhist priests' robes, are the most numerous, with 104 examples.
 The 47 Japanese Noh robes, meticulously documented, form a comprehensive collection of nearly every type of costume in use in the Noh drama of 18th- and 19th-century Japan.
-Their spectacular colors and patterns, embellished with gold and silver, express perfectly the splendor of the traditional and highly stylized Noh theater.
-The museum's collection of Indian saris and Chinese ceremonial robes is superb.
+Their vivid colors and patterns, embellished with gold and silver, express perfectly the splendor of the traditional and highly stylized Noh theater.
+The museum also has a collection of Indian saris and Chinese ceremonial robes.
 The Islamic and Indian collections include works of art in all media that celebrate the artistic heritage of the Arab, Indian, Persian, and Turkish cultures.